CaoTrongThang/SimpleMinecraftDDoS/README.md

 ```
 ![](https://media.giphy.com/media/gsodtbrtmkK1qnwKZx/giphy.gif)

-If that's still too vague for you, know what?, google is your friend "how to run a .jar file".
+If it's still too vague for you, know what?, google is your friend "how to run a .jar file".

 ## Community
 [Discord](https://discord.gg/Fg4cSDt)